Triathlon distances, training and equipment explained - Cycling Weekly

 Triathlon cycling shoes

 Even if you are taking part in a short distance triathlon it is highly recommended that you use clipless pedals and bike shoes.
-Further, if you want to be at the sharp end of the race you’ll need tri-specific shoes, because you can save minutes on your overall time with swift transitions.
+Further, if you want to be at the sharp end of the race you’ll want to consider tri-specific shoes, because you can save minutes on your overall time with swift transitions.

 Triathlon cycling shoes are designed to make it easier for you to get your feet in and out of the shoes while riding — they do this by having a single wide strap, large opening and a loop on the heel.